 - Art History Graduate Seminar

-- Five courses of Art 290, Individual Tutorial
+- Five courses of Art 293, Directed Individual Studio Production

 Of the remaining 24 units in elective courses, at least one additional course must be in Art History or Media and Culture Studies, and at least two additional courses must be taken from a department other than art.
 These courses may be graduate or undergraduate courses.

 MFA students will receive a degree in Visual Art.
 The course of study is not characterized by medium.

 The thesis requirement is met by the student's MFA thesis exhibition, accompanied by a written thesis on the work exhibited.
 A graduate thesis committee reviews the thesis.
 The committee is composed of three faculty members, at least two from the Department of Art.
 The third faculty member may be from another department.

 Teaching requirement: None; however, students are given opportunities to teach and are encouraged to do so.